ArduPilot/ardupilot_wiki/copter/source/docs/landing-gear.rst

    MissionPlanner: Landing Gear Configuration

-Set Ch7 or Ch8 Opt to "Landing Gear" in order to enable manual control.
+Set an :ref:`auxiliary switch <channel-7-and-8-options>` to "Landing Gear" in order to enable manual control (i.e. set :ref:`CH7_OPT <CH7_OPT>` or :ref:`CH8_OPT <CH8_OPT>` to "29")

-When the switch is in the "low" position the gear will be deployed, "high" will be retracted, "middle" will be a neutral position that will not change state (will be used for automatic operation on a future release).
+When the switch is in the "low" position the gear will be deployed, "high" will be retracted, "middle" is a neutral position that will not change the gear's state.

 .. figure:: ../images/LandingGear_PixhawkSetup2.png
    :target: ../_images/LandingGear_PixhawkSetup2.png